takeshape/penny/README.md

 - Copy this key to put into your TakeShape project.

 ![A screenshot of Ship Engine's API Dashboard](./readme-images/shipengine/api-dashboard-shipengine.png)

+> If you're on a free tier Ship Engine account, your API keys will have `TEST_` appended to the front.

 2. Navigate to your TakeShape project's dashboard and select **Ship Engine** under the services list.